julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

-🔢 Obtain more data for an accurate analysis.
 🚲 Educational healthy style campaign encourages users to have short active exercises during the week 🎁 Educational healthy style campaign can pair with a point-award incentive system